Causal Bandits for Linear Structural Equation Models: Introduction

+\paragraph{Motivation for soft interventions.} We note that most of the existing causal bandit algorithms assume deterministic hard interventions, i.e., $do()$ interventions, for minimizing cumulative regret.
+The exceptions include the study by \citet{sen17}, which considers soft interventions on a single node for best arm identification. \citet{yabe18causal} remark that it can be extended to Boolean variables too.
+For minimizing cumulative regret under unknown interventional distributions, which is the goal of this paper, the only exception is the adaptive algorithm of \citet{bilodeau2022adaptively}.

-Finally, we note that all causal bandit algorithms above assume hard interventions for minimizing cumulative regret.
-In this type of intervention, the variables are forced to take fixed values, and parental effects are completely absent.
-In contrast, soft interventions that modify the conditional distributions of the target variables can be more realistic in certain applications and have found recent interest in causal inference literature \citep{jaber2020causal,varici2021scalable}.
-In addition, soft interventions bring a new challenge since the effect of intervention targets' ancestors on the reward node is not nullified.
-This is in contrast to the effects of hard interventions.
+In hard interventions, the variables are forced to take fixed values, and parental effects are completely absent.
+In contrast, soft interventions, which modify the conditional distributions of the target variables, can be more realistic in certain applications and have found recent interest in causal inference literature \citep{jaber2020causal,varici2021scalable}.
+Hence, in this paper we focus on soft interventions.
+In addition, our results can be readily extended to hard interventions, which we discuss in Appendix~\ref{sec:hard}.

+A motivating example of soft interventions is the computational advertising studied by \citet{bottou2013counterfactual}.
+The elements of an advertising system (e.g., query, prices, and click rates) and their interactions can be modeled by a causal graph with a known structure, and the reward variable accounts for the resulting revenue.
+However, the strengths of the interactions between the nodes are unknown.
+Interventions are a set of click-rate prediction algorithms.
+Figure~\ref{fig:soft-motivation} illustrates the described model.
+In this causal system, the interventions are not hard since they do not remove the causal effects.

+\textbf{Contributions.} Motivated by the limitations of the existing works, our objective is to answer the following question: \textbf{Can we use only the graph structure without the knowledge of interventional distributions, allow soft interventions on continuous variables, and obtain cumulative regret guarantees that scales optimally with the horizon ($\sqrt{T}$) while not growing with the cardinality of the intervention space?} We answer this question affirmatively when the causal system follows a linear structural equation model (SEM) with unknown parameters and the interventions inherit that structure.